alekswael/DAB/README.md

       --save_path "./output/predictions/" \
       --model_name "google/gemma-3-4b-it"
     ```

+    To use this project, you must be authenticated with the Hugging Face Hub.
+Please ensure you have a Hugging Face account and an access token.
+You can log in by running `huggingface-cli login` and following the instructions (see this site for help).
 You can view/change the instruction prompt in the `hf_pipeline_predict.py` script.

     ***NOTE:*** *If you want to generate predictions with a different model, make sure to save the output with the correct formatting.
 See the model prediction JSON reference in the [formatting reference](annotation/JSON_format_reference.md) for more information.*